isc-projects/isc-dnssec-guide/doc/validation.rst

 Trusted Keys and Managed Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So, since the resolver is validating, we must have at least one key (trust
+Since the resolver is validating, we must have at least one key (trust
 anchor) configured.
 How did it get here, and how do we maintain it?

 If you followed the recommendation in
 :ref:`easy_start_guide_for_recursive_servers`, by setting
-``dnssec-validation`` to <auto>, then there is nothing left to do.
+``dnssec-validation`` to *auto*, there is nothing left to do.
 BIND already includes a copy of the root key (in the file
 ``bind.keys``), and automatically updates it when the root key
 changes.
 [5]_ It looks something like this: